nuxeh/tdlib-sys/README.md

 Rust sys crate for Telegram's [`TDLib`](https://core.telegram.org/tdlib) client library.

-Requires the `gperf` to be installed to build.
+Requires the `gperf` tool to be installed to build, and the following development libraries:

+ - `libssl`
+ - `libz`